 The built forms are nice too.
 I liked this grape arbor above, I liked the canopy below, and I liked the sculptures throughout the garden.

 Because I was gone for much of January and busy right before and after, I missed a lot of the peak manzanita bloom.
 But Rancho Santa Ana has so many nice ones, I still got a good dose.
 Now I just I have to make it back there in the springtime for peak bloom of the wildflowers.
 It’s a great garden.

 On my trip I also spent a few days in Los Angeles visiting a friend and went with him to the Huntington.
 Strikingly different succulent plantings compared to the Desert Museum and the natural areas around Tucson.
 It felt like the desert on steroids.
 Really cool, but in sort of an over-the-top body-builder way.
 I liked it, but was sort of overwhelmed and didn’t take many photos.

 Instead I made my friend slow down and wait for me in the Japanese garden.
 Really nice stone detailing.
 I realized I’ve had a blog named DryStoneGarden for over four years without ever showing a photo of a literal ‘dry stone garden’ which is another one of the names for a zen garden.
-No one has ever mentioned it, so perhaps I’m the only one who thinks of that alternate meaning.
+That wasn’t the reason I chose the name and no one has ever mentioned it, so perhaps I’m the only one who thinks of that alternate meaning.
 We used to sometimes have clients who wanted Japanese detailing and we incorporated elements of the dry stone garden in a couple of designs, so maybe I’ll go back and get photos of one of them some day.
 I would have liked to spend longer there at the Huntington zen garden, but I had to keep up with my friend.